- Measuring session-level metrics for a user-level experiment. Ratio metrics are commonly used to solve this (this doc).

 Statistics in the backend

-- For mean metrics, we record a value indicating the number of observations per exposed unit in the records column of the staging data.
+In the Stats Engine, we utilize the delta method to calculate variance and confidence intervals.- For mean metrics, we record a value indicating the number of observations per exposed unit in the records column of the staging data.
 This acts as the denominator or cluster-size value for delta calculations.

 - For general ratio metrics, we monitor the two-component metrics (the ratio and the denominator) as independent metrics and combine them during the pulse analysis to derive a single metric from them.